nodejs/node/doc/api/http.md

 Since most requests are GET requests without bodies, Node.js provides this convenience method.
 The only difference between this method and [`http.request()`][] is that it sets the method to GET and calls `req.end()` automatically.
-Note that response data must be consumed in the callback for reasons stated in [`http.ClientRequest`][] section.
+Note that the callback must take care to consume the response data for reasons stated in [`http.ClientRequest`][] section.

 The `callback` is invoked with a single argument that is an instance of [`http.IncomingMessage`][]